- Admiral’s Club Charles De Gaulle Airport, Paris

 The entertainment selection was pretty abysmal on this flight, so I ended up watching Young Adult on my laptop.
 After that, I fell asleep until the breakfast service began.

 This meal was very disappointing.
-Everyone received a tray with butter, jam, and a choice between a fruit bowl (which resembled fruit cocktail from a can), fruit yoghurt, fruit juice or a fruit smoothie.
+Everyone received a tray with butter, jam, and a choice between a fruit bowl (which resembled fruit cocktail from a can), fruit yogurt, fruit juice or a fruit smoothie.
 No kidding.
 “Fruit Juice” was listed as main breakfast item.

 The flight attendants then walked around and offered everyone bread or muffins.
 That was breakfast.
 I would have loved an egg dish, no matter how disgusting some people find those on a plane.
 It would have beat the fruit bowl and chocolate muffin combo I ended up with.
 Not a good way to start your day.